GOVERNMENT CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.

 Sec.
 548.0352.
 ESTABLISHMENT OF PEDIATRIC TELE-CONNECTIVITY RESOURCE PROGRAM FOR RURAL TEXAS.
-The commission with any necessary assistance of pediatric tele-specialty providers shall establish a pediatric tele-connectivity resource program for rural Texas to award grants to nonurban health care facilities to connect the facilities with pediatric specialists and pediatric subspecialists who provide telemedicine medical services.
+The commission with any necessary assistance of pediatric tele-specialty providers shall establish a pediatric tele-connectivity resource program for rural Texas to award grants to rural hospitals and rural health clinics to connect the hospitals and clinics with pediatric specialists and pediatric subspecialists who provide telemedicine medical services or with an institution of higher education that is a member of the Texas Child Mental Health Care Consortium established under Chapter 113, Health and Safety Code.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.

 Sec.
 548.0353.
 USE OF PROGRAM GRANT.
-A nonurban health care facility awarded a grant under this subchapter may use grant money to:
+A rural hospital or rural health clinic awarded a grant under this subchapter may use grant money to:

 (1) purchase equipment necessary for implementing a telemedicine medical service;

-(2) modernize the facility's information technology infrastructure and secure information technology support to ensure an uninterrupted two-way video signal that is compliant with the Health Insurance Portability and Accountability Act of 1996 (Pub.
+(2) modernize the hospital's or clinic's information technology infrastructure and secure information technology support to ensure an uninterrupted two-way video signal that is compliant with the Health Insurance Portability and Accountability Act of 1996 (Pub.
 L. No. 104-191);

 (3) pay a service fee to a pediatric tele-specialty provider under an annual contract with the provider; or

-(4) pay for other activities, services, supplies, facilities, resources, and equipment the commission determines necessary for the facility to use a telemedicine medical service.
+(4) pay for other activities, services, supplies, facilities, resources, and equipment the commission determines necessary for the hospital or clinic to use a telemedicine medical service.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.

 Sec.
 548.0354.
-SELECTION OF PROGRAM GRANT RECIPIENTS. (a) The commission with any necessary assistance of pediatric tele-specialty providers may select an eligible nonurban health care facility to receive a grant under this subchapter.
+SELECTION OF PROGRAM GRANT RECIPIENTS. (a) The commission may select eligible rural hospitals and rural health clinics to receive a grant under this subchapter.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 769 (H.B.
 4611), Sec.
 1.01, eff.
 April 1, 2025.